Here are a few ways to attract and grow your first 1,000 subscribers.

 17. Add exit intent popups/offers.

 SumoMe is a great way to add a smart pop-up to your page, and PopUp Ally is also a great tool.
 An “exit intent” popup only shows up when the reader demonstrates an intent to leave your page (like moving their cursor to close the window or type in a new URL in the browser).
-You can “capture” people who are leaving with a bright, colorful exit-intent popup like this:
+You can “capture” people who are leaving with a bright, colorful exit-intent popup.

 18. Get people to write for you.